 Non-economic losses are demonstrated with:

-Navigating wrongful death claims in California requires detailed knowledge of applicable laws—like the wrongful death and survival statutes (Code Civ.
+Navigating wrongful death claims in San Diego requires detailed knowledge of applicable laws—like the wrongful death and survival statutes (Code Civ.
 Proc. §§ 377.60, 377.30)—and proven resources for gathering evidence, hiring experts, and negotiating strategically.
+California imposes a two-year statute of limitations on wrongful death claims, so acting quickly is essential.

 At Hulburt Law Firm, Conor and Leslie Hulburt blend legal excellence with genuine compassion: